 Charleroi is a very small borough located in the state of Pennsylvania.
 With a population of 4,015 people and three constituent neighborhoods, Charleroi is the 361st largest community in Pennsylvania.
-Charleroi has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+Much of the housing stock in Charleroi was built prior to World War II, making it one of the older and more historic boroughs in the country.

 Unlike some boroughs, Charleroi isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Charleroi are a mix of both white- and blue-collar jobs.
-Overall, Charleroi is a borough of service providers, sales and office workers, and production and manufacturing workers.
-There are especially a lot of people living in Charleroi who work in sales jobs (11.89%), office and administrative support (10.83%), and healthcare suport services (7.82%).
+Overall, Charleroi is a borough of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Charleroi who work in office and administrative support (12.17%), sales jobs (8.62%), and personal care services (7.54%).

 The most common language spoken in Charleroi is English.
-Other important languages spoken here include Slavic languages and Italian.
+Other important languages spoken here include Italian and Arabic.